geertjanw/ojet-training/README.md

   }
 ```

-Also, change the square braces in the view of the 'my-employee-form' component to curly braces because you want to not only display values but change the underlying properties too:
+Also change the square braces in the view of the 'my-employee-form' component to curly braces because you want to not only display values but change the underlying properties too:

  ```html #button { border: none; }
 <oj-form-layout id="form-container" label-edge="top">